Mowbray-R-V/Model-based-RL/README.md

-# 📘Neat history - check related works in
+# ⭐Neat history - check related works in
 1. Modified PETS
 2. Trust the Model Where It Trusts Itself- Model-Based Actor-Critic with Uncertainty-Aware Rollout Adaption
 3. On Rollouts in Model-Based Reinforcement Learning

-# 📘Model Calibration
+# ⭐Model Calibration
 1. A. P. Dawid.
 The well-calibrated Bayesian.
 Journal of the American Statistical Association, 1982
 2. M. H. DeGroot and S. E. Fienberg.
 The comparison and evaluation of forecasters.
 The statistician, 1983.
 3. Efficient Model-Based Reinforcement Learning through Optimistic Policy Search and Planning, NIPS 2020
 4. Accurate Uncertainties for Deep Learning Using Calibrated Regression, ICML 2018
 5. Near-optimal Regret Bounds for Reinforcement Learning,  NIPS 2009 (Error radius is learned from data (concentration inequalities → Hoeffding, Bernstein, GP posteriors))

-# 📘SafeRL
+# ⭐SafeRL
 1. Javier Garc´ıa, Fern, and o Fern´andez.
 A comprehensive survey on safe reinforcement learning.
 JMLR, 2015.
 2. Lukas Brunke, Melissa Greeff, Adam W Hall, Zhaocong Yuan, Siqi Zhou, Jacopo Panerati, and Angela P Schoellig.
 Safe learning in robotics: From learning-based control to safe reinforcement learning.
 Annual Review of Control, Robotics, and Autonomous Systems, 2022.